-Deadlines for the Programme-PRe-Phase for the winter semester 2022
+Deadlines for the Programme-PRe-Phase for the summer semester 2023

 The registration for the Programme-PRe-Phase is carried out within the scope of the online application in the TU's own campus software TISS, opens an external URL in a new window.
 Prospective students can create a TISS Guest Account there and register for the study consultation phase of the desired Bachelor's Programme.